Cole Wehrle: Design philosophy

 Wehrle takes an academic and directly political approach to board game design, and has stated that he is "not interested in whether or not a game is fun", instead electing to focus upon his games being "compelling" in an emotional sense.
+On the topic of fun, he further says "we're not trying to make the game fun.
+We're trying to make the game good."
 He has considered some of his games, notably John Company, as satire.
 He has also stated that board game aesthetics, "like the rules that structure their play, are essentially political in that they organize the relationship between the players. [...]
 For, if games structure play, so too do they structure feeling."
+Wehrle has taken action to support representation and diversity within the industry, publishing games from designers who are minoritised.